anandinhere/Fetch/README.md

 These changes enhance the monitoring, visualization, and data processing capabilities of the application, making it more robust and production-ready.

-# **Overview of Analytics Pipeline**

-This project implements a Kafka-based data processing pipeline to consume, aggregate, and produce analytics from user login events.
-The architecture is containerized using Docker Compose, with support for monitoring via Prometheus and Grafana.

-## **Key Components**
-1. **Kafka and Zookeeper**:
-   - Manages the message queue and coordinates distributed components.
-   - Provides durability and scalability for message streams.

-2. **Producer** (`my-python-producer`):
-   - Generates user login events and pushes them to the `user-login` Kafka topic.

-3. **Consumer** (`kafka-consumer`):
-   - Aggregates data from the `user-login` topic and produces analytics to the `user_login_analytics` topic.
-   - Sends metrics (e.g., device type and locale counts) to Prometheus for monitoring.

-4. **Prometheus and Grafana**:
-   - Prometheus scrapes metrics from the consumer to monitor pipeline performance.
-   - Grafana visualizes metrics and provides real-time dashboards.

-## **Data Flow**
-1. **Event Generation**:
-   - The producer publishes user login events to the Kafka topic `user-login`.

-2. **Consumption and Aggregation**:
-   - The consumer reads events from `user-login`, processes them in batches, and computes aggregations (e.g., device type counts, locale counts).
-   - Aggregated data is sent to the `user_login_analytics` topic.

-3. **Monitoring**:
-   - Metrics (e.g., `device_type_count`, `locale_count`, and `total_count`) are exposed to Prometheus via a custom HTTP server.

-4. **Visualization**:
-   - Grafana displays pipeline performance metrics (e.g., processing rates, event counts) on dashboards.

----

 ## **Design Choices**